tbembersimeao/redcap-external-modules/docs/official-documentation.md

 }
 ```

-In bullets below is a *mostly* comprehensive list of all items that can be added to the  **config.json** file.
-Remember that all items in the file must be in JSON format, which includes making sure that quotes and other characters get escaped properly.
+Below is a *mostly* comprehensive list of all items that can be added to the  **config.json** file.
+Remember that all items in the file must be in JSON format, which includes making sure that quotes and other characters get escaped properly. **An extensive example of config.json is provided at the very bottom of this page** if you wish to see how all these items will be structured.
 * Module **name**
 * Module  **description**
 * For module **authors**, enter their **name**,  **email**, and **institution**.
 At least one author is required to run the module.